Jake-Brewer/auto-commit/DESIGN.md

 ### 3.4.
 LLM Interface
 - **Technology**: A dedicated Python class (`LLMCommitGenerator`).
 - **Responsibility**: Abstracts all interaction with the LLM.
-It will construct the prompt, handle API requests (e.g., via `curl` to the local Docker container), parse the response, and manage errors and retries.
+It will construct the prompt, handle API requests to the local Docker container, parse the response, and manage errors and retries.

 ### 3.5.
 Data Models
 - **`FileChangeEvent`**: A simple data object containing information about the file change, such as `event_type` (created, modified, deleted) and `file_path`.